techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Subnetting.md

 ##  Subject
 Subnetting is when a bigger network is divided into smaller networks.

-Subnetting helps to reduce network congestion by breaking a network into smaller networks or subnets.
+Subnetting helps to reduce network congestion by breaking a network into smaller networks called subnets.

 It is a useful way to secure a network by dividing it into different parts.